 - bacon, cheese and caramelized onion

 The first step is to lay out the puff pastry.
-Let it sit outside of the refrigerator for a few minutes, not too long though because you don’t want it to get too soft because then it is too hard to work with but you want it to soften a bit so it doesn’t just crack when you roll it out.
+Let it sit outside of the refrigerator for a few minutes but not too long though that it gets too soft and becomes hard to work with.
+You just want it softened enough that it won’t crack when you roll it out.

 Wrap the dough in plastic wrap and refrigerate for 30-45 minutes so the dough firms up a bit.